 In some cases we may assume that aliens deliberately introduce themselves with names that are familiar and easy to pronounce for English-speaking humans.
 But it is obvious that such an explanation is not possible for aliens, which are encountered for the first time or who are proud of their heritage and wouldn't distort their names.
 Much less does it seem likely that the universal translator could be programmed or could and should have the creativity to filter out strange sounds and give alien women arbitrary names ending on "-a".
 Moreover, that would make Chinese names sound more "alien" to English-speaking humans than any alien name.

-Finally, there are the countless other T-Races of which many are absolutely homonymous, although they evidently can't be the same.
+- Finally, there are the countless other T-Races of which many are absolutely homonymous or homophonous, although they evidently can't be the same.